mailchimp/content-style-guide/00-index.html.md

----
-title: Welcome to the Mews UX Writing Style Guide
+# Welcome to the Mews UX Writing Style Guide
-layout: article
----

 This style guide was created for Mews employees, but we hope it’s helpful for other organizations that may have similar products or may produce similar content.